umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Upgrade-Umbraco-Cloud-Plan/index.md

 Before you decide to upgrade your Umbraco Cloud plan, you need to consider a few things:

 - Changing a plan for a project on the new platform will change the outgoing IP of the project.
-If your solution have an external service that require to whitelist the outgoing IP of the project, please visit the documentation for [external services](https://our.umbraco.com/documentation/Umbraco-Cloud/Set-Up/External-Services/) prior to upgrade.
+If your solution have an external service that requires whitelisting the outgoing IP of the project, please visit the documentation for [external services](https://our.umbraco.com/documentation/Umbraco-Cloud/Set-Up/External-Services/) prior to upgrade.

 - If you are on the Starter plan, you can either upgrade your plan to a Standard or a Professional plan.